 Despite those cons, the advantages of a custom design are obvious:

+The lesson to be learned here can be summed up in three words – make strategic decisions.
 If you’re planning to get a one-page informational website, there is no need for a custom web design.

-But also keep in mind, that as the business grows, you will want to add features and make design tweaks.
+But also keep in mind that as the business grows, you will want to add features and make design tweaks.
 Some WordPress templates don’t allow for significant modifications, so you’ll have to recreate the site from scratch.

 If you’re getting the majority of leads from online resources or if your business model is solely based on your website performance, consider a custom-built website.
 You might spend more money but you will also save yourself a lot of headache in the long run.